header

 1. The first and by far the largest production of glass has been for clear glass for bottles or windows; also, the common colors of glass for bottles (brown and green, for example).

-2. The next type of production glass, in terms of quantity, would probably be that of dinnerware.
+2. The next type of production glassware, in terms of quantity, would probably be that of dinnerware.

 • Although mass produced, the quantity of glass made for dinnerware does not come close to the glass used for bottles and windows.